 For Virgo Ascendant, Venus rules the 2nd house (Libra) and the 9th house (Taurus).
 This dual lordship is significant: Venus simultaneously rules the wealth house of accumulated resources (2nd) and the dharma house of fortune and merit (9th).
 When Venus is placed in dignity in a Kendra or Trikona, both lordships activate together.

-The strongest Lakshmi Yoga for Virgo Ascendant occurs when Venus sits in its own sign Taurus in the 9th house itself.
-In this configuration, Venus is in own sign, in its own ruled house, and in a Trikona (the 9th) — three powerful conditions stacked together.
-The classical descriptions of Lakshmi Yoga have this configuration most clearly in mind.
+The strongest Venus-led Lakshmi Yoga for Virgo Ascendant occurs when Venus sits in its own sign Taurus in the 9th house itself.
+In this configuration, Venus is in own sign, in its own ruled house, and in a Trikona (the 9th) - three powerful conditions stacked together.

-A second strong form for Virgo is Venus in Libra in the 2nd house.
+A second strong Venusian prosperity form for Virgo is Venus in Libra in the 2nd house.
 Here Venus is in own sign and in the wealth house, with the dharma rulership active.
-The 2nd is not a Kendra or Trikona strictly speaking, but classical practice gives it strong weight for wealth combinations because it directly governs accumulated resources.
-This form delivers the Lakshmi-current more through the wealth-storage dimension than through the dharma-flow dimension.
+The 2nd is not a Kendra or Trikona strictly speaking, so this is better read as a Lakshmi-like wealth-storage pattern rather than the clean classical form.
+It delivers the Lakshmi-current more through accumulated resources than through direct 9th-house expression.

 Aquarius Ascendant: The Second Pure Lakshmi Lagna